InfiniBrains/mobagen/BUILDING.md

 ## CLion
 - [JetBrains CLion](https://www.jetbrains.com/clion/)
-- Toolchain will be automatically set on Linux, OSX and Windows(you must install the Visual Studio 2017 toolchain first).
+- Toolchain will be automatically set on Linux, OSX and Windows(you must install the Visual Studio 2017 toolchain first, or MSYS2).

 # Usage
 First clone repo with the following command to download all submodules (which are located in the dependencies folder):